Whenever we travel by plane, every pre-flight safety check tells us the same thing: “In the event of an emergency…

 This means strengthening the relationship we have with ourselves, to build a deeper connection with ourselves and our own priorities.

-If we don’t take the time to put on our own oxygen masks during an emergency on a plane we are likely to find ourselves struggling to breathe, before falling unconscious.
+If we don’t take the time to put on our own oxygen mask during an emergency on a plane we are likely to find ourselves struggling to breathe, before falling unconscious.

-If we don’t take the time to Centre, Ground, and Deepen our connection with ourselves during these times of change we are likely to find ourselves reacting to events rather than responding do them and following other people’s priorities rather than shaping our own destiny.
+If we don’t take the time to Centre, Ground, and Deepen our connection with ourselves during these times of change we are likely to find ourselves exhausted, reacting to events, and following other people’s priorities rather than shaping our own destiny.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.